Home » Blog » Asia » Vietnam Travel Guide » Where to Stay in Hanoi: Insider Guide to BEST Areas + Hotels

 Scandinavian-designed, the guesthouse really feels like a home away from home.
 Air-conditioned rooms, a tropical balcony and Western and vegetarian food right down the street make this a wonderful place to stay in Hanoi on a budget.

-Best affordable hotel: Hanoi 20 Hotel & Apartment
+Budget: Hanoi 20 Hotel

 Hanoi Delight Hotel is conveniently located just a 5-minute drive from Hanoi's Old Quarter and Hoan Kiem Lake.
 The traditionally furnished rooms offer free WiFi access, and the hotel features a restaurant and amenities such as airport shuttle services and a 24-hour front desk for assistance with travel arrangements.

-Best Luxury Hotel: Pan Pacific Hotel
+Luxury: Pan Pacific Hotel

 My recommendation for a luxurious place to stay around here is the Pan Pacific Hotel.
 It deserves to be considered as one of the best hotels in Hanoi, offering you not only top-notch accommodation but also extremely tasty food.